Skip to content

 Hyperbaric Oxygen Therapy (HBOT)

-HBOT has shown the most promising results among regenerative options.
+HBOT has shown the most promising results among regenerative options so far.
 A randomized controlled trial found that HBOT improved quality of life, sleep, psychiatric symptoms, and pain in long COVID patients, with benefits persisting one year after treatment (Hadanny et al., 2024).
+Another RCT showed that it can improve brain blood flow and improve symptoms like fatigue, sleep, and pain (Zilberman-Itskovich et al., 2022).

 Nutrition Support